 Share with peers

 You may also be interested in joining one of our active closed Facebook groups to share ideas about what works and doesn't and access new resources.
-We have a Facebook group for parents and one for professionals.
+We have a Facebook group for family members and one for teachers and therapists.

 And again, welcome to the AssistiveWare community!